victorjquinones/ai-dev-tasks/README.md

-# 🚀 AI Dev Tasks 🤖
+# AI Dev Tasks - FutureTranz Edition

-Welcome to **AI Dev Tasks**!
-This repository provides a collection of markdown files designed to supercharge your feature development workflow with AI-powered IDEs and CLIs.
-Originally built for [Cursor](https://cursor.sh/), these tools work with any AI coding assistant including Claude Code, Windsurf, and others.
-By leveraging these structured prompts, you can systematically approach building features, from ideation to implementation, with built-in checkpoints for verification.

-Stop wrestling with monolithic AI requests and start guiding your AI collaborator step-by-step!
+**Enterprise-Grade AI-Assisted Development Workflow**

+This repository provides FutureTranz's customized collection of markdown templates for structured AI-assisted feature development.
+Enhanced with MCP agent integration, task logging, and enterprise quality standards, these templates transform complex development work into systematic, auditable workflows.

+Built on proven methodologies and enhanced for professional software development with Claude Code and other AI coding assistants.

 ## ✨ The Core Idea